 Yes, in 2012 the audit committee of the Internal Revenue Service (IRS) examined all of Child Foundation's accounts for the last five years and concluded that all income, expenses, and credits had been reported accurately.
 According to the IRS letter, Child Foundation continues to qualify for exemption from Federal Income Tax and will continue to hold a 501(c)(3) status.

-Child Foundation maintains low overhead expenses by doing the following: 1.
-Providing programs to large numbers of children in concentrated areas, helping us to efficiently and effectively distribute benefits.
+Child Foundation maintains low overhead through a myriad of methods: 1.
+Providing programs to large number of children in concentrated areas, helping us to efficiently and effectively distribute services.
 2. Making sure our social workers are trained volunteers who live in that country or region.
 3. Actively pursuing donations from corporations and companies.
-4. Orchestrating fundraising events with trained volunteers.
-5. Maximizing resources: Child Foundation operates with a small staff who each assume a variety of roles.
+4. Organizing fundraising events with trained volunteers.
+5. Maximizing resources by operating with a small staff who each assume a variety of roles.
 6. Utilizing volunteers throughout the United States and other countries who help Child Foundation.

 Yes.
 All contributions made to Child Foundation are deductible from taxable income in the U.S. Every January, Child Foundation sends an official statement to its donors that reflects all of their donations from the previous year.
 Our tax ID number is 93-1148608.